Your preferences have been updated.

 If you fancy having a drink to relax after a long day of… relaxing, then be sure to take a stroll along Palm Beach and pick the coziest beach bar you can find!
 There’s no better time to buy someone a drink than during their nightly happy hours, where you can often get 2 drinks for the price of one, or at a great discount.
 Enjoy live entertainment, major sports events, or even a round of karaoke at the bar and you’ll be all set for one happy evening.

 Casinos get a bad rep for costing people a lot of money, but this does not have to be the case.
 You don’t have to gamble all your funds away to have fun at an Aruban casino!
 Aruba’s many casino lounges offer free nightly entertainment with talented local musicians and singers.
-For those that are gambling, cocktails, beer, and wine are often complimentary, just make sure you allocate your casino budget accordingly; you just might win big!
+For those that are gambling, cocktails, beer, and wine are often complementary, just make sure you allocate your casino budget accordingly; you just might win big!

 It may come as a shock to some that the cheapest Caribbean island is one as beautiful and luxurious as Aruba.

-And while our island certainly welcomes and caters to those who enjoy 5-star restaurants, high-end dining and luxury shopping, what makes Aruba stand out from other Caribbean vacation destinations is that you can still have an amazing, incredibly fulfilling getaway without spending tons of money.
+And while our island certainly welcomes and caters to those who enjoy 5-star restaurants, high-end dining, and luxury shopping, what makes Aruba stand out from other Caribbean vacation destinations is that you can still have an amazing, incredibly fulfilling getaway without spending tons of money.

 Aruba isn’t just the One happy island, it’s also the best destination for cheap Caribbean Vacations, and an exceptional opportunity to get a taste of what it feels like to live in paradise, all while enjoying the carefree mood that comes with being on vacation.